HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 There is a need to develop FHIR implementation guidance for the use of FHIR `Resource.meta.security` labels to emulate the syntactical structure for security labeling as defined in the HL7 HCS, which is the normative, conceptual model upon which both HL7 v2 and the Data Segmentation for Privacy CDA IG are based.
 The syntactical structure of security labels dictates how the security tag sets (HL7 security labeling terminology) are used to populate specific fields in a security label with appropriate tags so as to represent a computable policy.

-In addition, there is a need for guidance and examples for how a community can develop consensus security labels for specific policies so as to minimize variance in policy representations, so that rules engines are apply to uniformly enforce them to enable trusted exchange of health information among trading partners who ascribe to the same consensus labels.
+In addition, there is a need for guidance and examples for how a community can develop consensus security labels for specific policies to minimize variance in policy representations, to ensure uniform enforcement among trading partners.

 #### Security Labeling Conceptual Guidance